Are large language models superhuman chemists?: Results and Discussion

 \paragraph{Performance per topic} To obtain a more detailed understanding of the performance of the models, we also analyzed the performance of the models in different subfields of the chemical sciences.
-For this analysis, we defined a set of topics (see \Cref{sec:meth-topic}).
-We classified all questions in the \chembench corpus into these topics based on hand-crafted rules and classifier models operating on the question texts.
-We then computed the percentage of questions the models or humans answered correctly for each topic.
+For this analysis, we defined a set of topics (see \Cref{sec:meth-topic}) and classified all questions in the \chembench corpus into these topics.
+We then computed the percentage of questions the models or experts answered correctly for each topic and show them in \Cref{fig:all_questions_models_completely_correct_radar_human}.
+In this spider chart, the worst score for every dimension is zero (no question answered correctly), and the best score is one (all questions answered correctly).
+Thus, a larger colored area indicates a better performance.

+One can observe that this performance varies across models and topics.
+While general and technical receive relatively high scores for many models, this is not the case for topics such as toxicity and safety or analytical chemistry.

+In the subfield of analytical chemistry, the prediction of the number of signals observable in a \gls{nmr} spectrum proved difficult even for the best models (e.g., 22 \unskip \unskip percent correct answers for \oone).
+Importantly, while the human experts are given a drawing of the compounds, the models are only shown the \gls{smiles} string of a compound and have to use this to reason about the symmetry of the compound (i.e., to identify the number of diasterotopically distinct protons, which requires \emph{reasoning} about the topology and structure of a molecule).